muldjord/skyscraper/README.md

 #### Version x.x.x (still unimplemented)
 * Added 'sharpen' effect which sharpens the image
 * Improved 'blur' and 'shadow' effect to be true gaussian
-* Make sure artwork output gets exported, even if entry has no base artwork resource
 * Added '--purgedb' command line option that allows purging certain resources from localdb
 * Added '--statsdb' command line option that prints stats for localdb
 * Implemented the option to only scrape a single resource type during a scraping run
 * Added 'mobygames' scraping module

+#### Version 2.3.8 (in progress, unreleased)
+* Made sure artwork output gets exported, even if entry has no base artwork resource

 #### Version 2.3.7 (18th March 2018)
 * Implemented user credentials ('-u user:password') to set up threads for 'screenscraper' module